 - Nursing (including Adult, Mental Health, Learning Disability and Children's and Young People's) - individual interview and group interview

-- BSc (Hons) Paramedic Science and Out of Hospital Care - individual interview and group interview
+- BSc (Hons) Paramedic Science and Out of Hospital Care - individual interview, group interview, and literacy and numeracy tests

 - BSc (Hons) Physiotherapy - individual interview and group discussion

 - BSc (Hons) Occupational Therapy - individual interview and group task